tobybrowne/ES-synth-starter/README.md

 - `adsrLookup`: This is a float array storing the envelope for the current ADSR parameters.
 This must be modified is `scanKeysTask` whenever the ADSR parameters are changed and read inside of `genBuffTask`, to ensure no partial reads occur, since these tasks need to overlap, we use an RTOS critical path to wrap the writes to the memory space, ensuring they are not interrupted.

 ## Inter-Task Dependencies and Deadlocking
+The dependency structure between our tasks is fairly simple, very few of the tasks even overlap as they all take in turns utilising the `sysState` mutex.
+Additionally, we only use two types of blocking function.

+The first is `vTaskDelayUntil`, since this is a timer based block, it is impossible for this to cause a deadlock.

+The second is `xSemaphoreTake`, this can be a deadlock risk, however after analysing our code the team is certain that there is no scenario in which a semaphore will be locked and given away (which would of course lead to a deadlock).
+This form of analysis is fairly easy due to the simplicity of our tasks.